FarronF/limerick-council-meetings/meetings/2016/05/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th April 2016.md

  In relation to the ongoing pothole repair at Islanduane, Mungret, this road was included in

-the three year roads programme.---
+the three year roads programme.
+---
 3

  Irish Water was mandated to carry out reinstatement works in St. Mary’s Park and it was